SiTronXD/BerserkBTHProject/README.md

 * Textured walls using ray casting
 * DDA algorithm for calculating precise intersection points
 * Textured floor
+* Decals for applying effects onto the floor
 * Custom fog color
-* Decals for applying effects onto the floor
 * Sprites rendered in a correct order
-* Camera position to allow effects such as head bobbing or falling to the ground
+* Vertical camera position to allow effects such as head bobbing or falling to the ground
-* High performance by utilizing shaders from SFML
+* High performance by utilizing shaders in SFML

 ![github-small](Berserk/Berserk/Resources/Textures/Showcase1.png)